 - Working and performing with CFX and SFX teams on set, and the R&D process

-- Motion control including flying rigs and RC
+- Motion control including flying rigs and Radio Control performance

 - Creature, Character and Animal Movement (in costumes, performance capture, anamatronics and puppets)

-Recent projects include: Supervising Creature Puppeteer on Fantastic Beasts and Where to Find Them, Lead Puppeteer on LIFE, Creature Puppeteer on Jurrassic World: Fallen Kingdom, The Last Jedi & The Force Awakens, & Puppetry and motion control on Gravity, both for Warner Bros; Voice and Puppetry originating the character of William Whiskerson for BBC Learning, Original West End cast of War Horse as puppeteer and actor, feature film projects as a puppeteer for both Warner Bros and Disney (in post production), two projects with Complicite, lead performer and Movement Assistant to Toby Sedgwick in London 2012 Olympic Opening Ceremony, AND additional puppetry on The Muppets Most Wanted (though only a tiny bit!)
+Recent projects include: performing the puppeteered droid D-O in The Rise of Skywalker with fellow puppeteer Lynn Robertson Bruce, and the amazing creature team under Neil Scanlan, Supervising Creature Puppeteer on Fantastic Beasts 1 & 2, Lead Puppeteer on LIFE, Creature Puppeteer on Jurrassic World: Fallen Kingdom, The Last Jedi & The Force Awakens, & Puppetry and motion control on Gravity, both for Warner Bros; Voice and Puppetry originating the character of William Whiskerson for BBC Learning, Original West End cast of War Horse as puppeteer and actor, feature film projects as a puppeteer for both Warner Bros and Disney (in post production), two projects with Complicite, lead performer and Movement Assistant to Toby Sedgwick in London 2012 Olympic Opening Ceremony, AND additional puppetry on The Muppets Most Wanted (though only a tiny bit!).

 I’m really proud to be part of what is a long tradition of British physical theatre.
 I grew up loving companies like Trestle, Kneehigh, Complicite and Frantic Assembly.
 I’m so thrilled to have been able to already work with so many of my peers, and look forward to continuing as part of this highly creative movement in theatre and film over the coming years.

 Below is the official behind the scenes footage from Jurrassic World: Fallen Kingdom & then from a little further back, Gravity: